schell/renderling.xyz/content/devlog/index.md

 ![Erroneous AABBs not really enclosing trasformed AABBs](https://renderling.xyz/uploads/Screenshot_2024-09-29_at_4.23.27PM.png)

+It's obvious from the screenshot that the calculated AABBs (shown in white) don't enclose all corners of the transformed AABBs.
+You can even see that one pesky AABB that started this whole "corner case" - its white AABB obviously _not_ intersecting the frustum.

 This is just an embarrassing oversight on my part.
 So instead of calculating the AABB of the _transformed AABB_ of the object, I think we should go with a bounding sphere.
 The other engines do this, and it makes sense.
 It also means